 3. Calle de Acalá

 My second day began at Calle de Acalá – Madrid’s longest and probably most prestigious boulevard.
 It runs from Puerta del Sol to the northeastern outskirts of Madrid, passing by a wide range of magnificent buildings.
-For example, the beautiful Metrópolis, the Banco de España (Bank of Spain), and the iconic Plaza de Cibeles.
+For examples, the beautiful Metrópolis, the Banco de España (Bank of Spain), and the iconic Plaza de Cibeles.
 Completed in the 1910s, this neo-classical complex comprises the Fountain of Cibeles, which portrays the Roman goddess of fertility, and the spectacular Palacio de Cibeles – the current seat of the City Council.

 4. Buen Retiro Park: Madrid’s Oasis

-Still mesmerized by the beautiful cityscape, I set foot in the Buen Retiro Park (Parque del Buen Retiro).
+Still mesmerized by the beautiful cityscape, I set foot in Buen Retiro Park (Parque del Buen Retiro).
 Meaning “Park of the Pleasant Retreat”, this place resembles an oasis in the heart of bustling Madrid.
-The park had belonged to the Spanish Monarchy until 1868 when it became a public park and a recreational area for the Madrileños, as well as the venue for a variety of events.
+The park belonged to the Spanish Monarchy until 1868 when it became a public park and a recreational area for the Madrileños, as well as the venue for a variety of events.
 With over 125 hectares, it is one of the largest parks in Madrid.
 And together with the adjacent Paseo del Prado, the park has been designated a UNESCO World Heritage Site since July.

 Aside from enormous green spaces, Buen Retiro Park is filled with beautiful sculptures, monuments, and galleries.
 Yet the park’s most extraordinary architectural element must be the Crystal Palace (Palacio de Cristal).
 Designed by Spanish architect Ricardo Velázquez Bosco in 1887, this building is an outstanding example of cast-iron architecture in Spain.
 It housed a collection of exotic plants from the Philipines, then a Spanish colony.
 Today, the building was mainly used for temporary exhibitions.